fabianfassnacht/Cloud_Compare_3DFin/1_3Dfin_cloudcompare.md

 ### Starting 3D-Fin in CloudCompare

-Simple **download the zip-folder, unpack it onto a folder** on your computer which you are able to find again and then **run CloudCompare by double-blicking the "CloudCompare.exe"** in the main file folder.
+ **Download the zip-folder, unpack it onto a folder** on your computer which you are able to find again and then **run CloudCompare by double-blicking the "CloudCompare.exe"** in the main file folder.

 This should lead to a situation as shown in Figure 1.